NATIONAL OATMEAL DAY

 - It may reduce the risk of heart disease.

-- It may reduce your risk for cancer. (according to the American Cancer Society, eating a diet high in fiber may help reduce your risk for cancer)
+- It may reduce your risk of cancer.
+(According to the American Cancer Society, eating a diet high in fiber may help reduce your risk for cancer.)

 - The grain is low in fat.

 - Oatmeal is low in calories.

-- Oatmeal is a good source iron and fiber.
+- Add oatmeal to your diet as a good source of iron and fiber.

 Some favorite oatmeal toppings include brown sugar, sugar, cinnamon, peaches, blueberries, strawberries, bananas, nuts, and granola.

-Oatmeal has a long tradition in the state of Vermont which originated within the Scottish settlement.
-Although there were many variations, most oatmeal recipes began with steel cut oats.
-The oats were soaked overnight in cold water, salt and maple syrup.
-Early the next morning, the cook would add ground nutmeg, ground cinnamon and, occasionally, ground ginger.
+Oatmeal has a long tradition in the state of Vermont, which originated within the Scottish settlement.
+Although there were many variations, most oatmeal recipes began with steel-cut oats.
+They soaked the oats overnight in cold water, salt, and maple syrup.
+Early the next morning, the cook would add ground nutmeg, ground cinnamon, and, occasionally, ground ginger.
 The pot was then placed over heat and cooked for approximately 90 minutes.
-The oatmeal was served steaming hot with cream, milk or butter.
+The oatmeal was served steaming hot with cream, milk, or butter.

 Vermont leads the United States in per capita consumption of cooked oatmeal cereal.

 The Quaker Man is one of the oldest advertising mascots in America.
-He was registered by the Quaker Oats company as the first trademark for a breakfast cereal in 1877.
+The Quaker Oats company registered him as the first trademark for a breakfast cereal in 1877.